iPad mini 2 tipped again to shun Retina display

 Either way, we should know soon enough as Apple's iPad event is set for October 22.

-- We've got more news and rumors on the iPad Mini 2 right here.
+- We've got more news and rumours on the iPad Mini 2 right here.